z-korp/daydreams/readme.md

 # Daydreams

+Daydreams is a generative agent library for playing anything onchain.
+It is chain agnostic and can be used to play any onchain game by simply injecting context.

+It integrates directly with Eliza or other Agent frameworks via their plugin system.

 > ⚠️ **Warning**: Daydreams is currently in pre-alpha stage, we are looking for feedback and collaboration.
 Join the [dojo discord](https://discord.gg/KG9w9BmDrV) to stay updated.
 This a broad project spamming many repos within dojo.

 See the [POC](https://x.com/0xtechnoir/status/1869835800088907938) website for more information.